1. Hiring an architect:

 There are two significant environmental benefits with prefab houses: their components have never been exposed to the elements, and all their cuts are made at the factory where everything is calculated to minimize losses.
 So right here you are reducing the waste generated by your project.

 This option is not necessarily cheaper than a house built on site by a contractor, but the delivery schedule may be more realistic.
 This can be beneficial with planning, and help you make a quicker transition into your new home.
+If an affordable prefab Rancher style eco homes on one level are most suitable, see here for the Abri range - ideal for retirement or reduced mobility families.

 It can be a bit of a juggling act to purchase property and finance a building project while continuing to pay for housing through rentals or mortgages.
 In this way, a Prefab home can save you some money, simply by not carrying two properties for the year or so during a building project.